Home Economics Teacher Career Info and Education Requirements

 Besides teaching students about family and consumer science topics, home economics teachers also notate student progress in the classroom.
 Some teachers also provide students with one-on-one counseling concerning life and career choices.
 Home economics teachers usually report to administrative staff members to discuss topics such as student test scores, student club activities and other teacher committee projects.

-From 2012-2022, the BLS predicted that career and technical education teachers, also known as vocational teachers, in general would experience a job growth rate of nine percent; however, the growth rate can vary depending on the grade level taught.
-Open positions for career and technical education teachers at middle schools are expected to grow by five percent, while positions for teachers at secondary schools are expected to also grow by only five percent over the 2012-2022 decade, according to the BLS.
+From 2014-2024, the BLS predicted that career and technical education teachers, also known as vocational teachers, in general would experience a job growth rate of four percent; however, the growth rate can vary depending on the grade level taught.
+Open positions for career and technical education teachers at middle schools are expected to grow by six percent, while positions for teachers at secondary schools are not expected to grow over the 2014-2024 decade, according to the BLS.

-In May 2014, the BLS salary statistics reported that career and technical education teachers working at middle schools earned an annual median salary of $54,090.
-In comparison, the BLS reported career and technical education teachers employed by secondary schools earned an annual median salary of $55,200 during that same year.
+In May 2015, the BLS reported that career and technical education teachers working at middle schools earned an annual median salary of $55,190.
+In comparison, the BLS reported career and technical education teachers employed by secondary schools earned an annual median salary of $56,130 during that same year.

 Home Economics Teacher Education Requirements